xtermjs/xterm.js/addons/xterm-addon-webgl/README.md

 ### Handling Context Loss

 The browser may drop WebGL contexts for various reasons like OOM or after the system has been suspended.
-There is an API exposed that fires the `webglcontextlost` event fires on the canvas so embedders can handle it however they wish.
-An easy way but suboptimal way to handle this is by disposing of WebglAddon when the event fires:
+There is an API exposed that fires the `webglcontextlost` event fired on the canvas so embedders can handle it however they wish.
+An easy, but suboptimal way, to handle this is by disposing of WebglAddon when the event fires:

 ```ts
 const terminal = new Terminal();